CUTR-at-USF/onebusaway-glass-demo/README.md

 ## Execution

-You can start this project running in Jetty on `localhost` using the command:
+You can start this project running in Jetty on `localhost:8080` using the command:

 `mvn clean jetty:run`